VA Disability Benefits for Secondary Conditions to Depression

 Female veterans are at significant risk for depression and are more than 250 percent more likely to commit suicide than their civilian counterparts.
 The rate of military sexual trauma female veterans face could be one of the potential reasons the rates of depression and suicide are so high among this population.

-It is also important to know that veterans can still receive benefits for events that may not be linked to their service, but that occurred while the veteran was in service.
+It is also important to know that veterans can still receive benefits for events that may not be linked to their service, but that occurred while they were in service.
 An example of this may be if a veteran’s family member passes away while they are deployed.

 Direct VA Service Connection for Depression